monostream/emporium-docs/reference/values-emporium-yaml.md

 ### Email / SMTP Integration

-The following variables are provided by the [smtp integration](./integrations/smtp).
+The following variables are provided by the [SMTP integration](./integrations/smtp).

 <!--@include: ./integrations/smtp-variables.md-->